-- 16. We see the current inflation targeting framework as the most viable option for maintaining stable inflation and protecting the economy against external shocks.
-In November 2016, we lowered the inflation target from $4\pm1\frac{1}{2}$ percent to $3\pm1\frac{1}{2}$ percent for 2017-18, which we consider better aligned with improved macroeconomic fundamentals and our medium-term objectives.
+16. We see the current inflation targeting framework as the most viable option for maintaining stable inflation and protecting the economy against external shocks.
+In

+November 2016, we lowered the inflation target from $4\pm1\frac{1}{2}$ percent to $3\pm1\frac{1}{2}$ percent for 2017-18, which we consider better aligned with improved macroeconomic fundamentals and our medium-term objectives.
 We remain committed to the objective of keeping inflation within the inflation tolerance band and inflation developments will continue to be monitored via a consultation clause with consultation bands set around the central projection (Table 1).
-Since the inception of the program in early 2015, as fiscal adjustment took hold and external financing conditions remained stable, we reduced the key policy rate by 400 basis points by mid-2016, to 4 percent, to support returning of headline inflation into the tolerance band.
-Since July 2016, we have kept the policy rate unchanged at that level, taking into account the inflation outlook and external environment. - 17.
-We will maintain the existing managed float exchange rate regime in line with the inflation targeting framework.
+Since the inception of the program in early 2015, on the back of the reduction of macroeconomic imbalances, we reduced the key policy rate by 400 basis points by mid-2016, to 4 percent, to support returning of headline inflation into the tolerance band.
+In September and October 2017, we reduced the key policy rate 2 times (by 50 basis points in total) to 3.5 percent, taking into account the inflation outlook and external environment.

+17. We will maintain the existing managed float exchange rate regime in line with the inflation targeting framework.
 We believe that exchange rate flexibility provides a needed buffer against external shocks.
-In light of this, foreign exchange interventions will continue to be used to smoothing excessive short-term exchange rate volatility without targeting a specific level or path for the exchange rate, while considering the implications for financial sector and price stability.
+In light of this, foreign exchange interventions will continue to be used to smooth excessive short-term exchange rate volatility without targeting a specific level or path for the exchange rate, while considering the implications for financial sector and price stability.
 The current level of gross international reserves is well above the level that could be considered as necessary for precautionary purposes.
-We will maintain adequate coverage throughout the program, monitored by a floor on net international reserves (quantitative performance criterion). - 18.
-We will continue to implement our dinarization strategy.
+We will maintain adequate coverage throughout the program, monitored by a floor on net international reserves (quantitative performance criterion).

+18. We will continue to implement our dinarization strategy.
 This strategy is based on three pillars: (i) maintaining overall macroeconomic stability; (ii) creating favorable conditions for developing the dinar bond market; and (iii) promoting hedging instruments.
 We will continue to use our monetary policy and prudential framework to support the dinar instruments, and we will further communicate the importance of the dinarization for overall financial stability.
 Macroeconomic imbalances have been reduced significantly and inflation has remained low and stable on the back of an inflation targeting regime with a relatively stable exchange rate, coupled with fiscal discipline, which should all support dinarization.
 In the last few years, we have also introduced several measures to increase dinarization, such as higher reserve requirements on and lower remuneration of FX deposits, requirement of partial dinar allocation for reserve requirements on FX deposits, and mandatory down-payment ratios for FX loans.
 Meanwhile, we have increased the share of public debt in domestic currency, issuing dinar securities at longer maturities.
-By end-2016, dinarization of deposits has increased to 30 percent, while dinarization has also increased for household lending.
-The dinarization strategy will be further improved based on recommendations of the recent Fund staff technical assistance, aiming at promoting the development of money and security markets in dinars and foreign exchange risk hedging markets, promoting banks' funding in local currency, and addressing underpricing of FX risk by unhedged borrowers.
+By September 2017, dinarization of deposits has increased to 30 percent, while dinarization has also increased for household lending, exceeding 50 percent.
+We have started to implement the recommendation of the recent IMF technical assistance mission to improve our communication framework by enriching the quarterly dinarization report and by publishing on the NBS website more detailed information related to our FX swap auctions.